aszorko/COROBOREES/README.md

 Data is contained in the `CPG/paper4_data/` directory.

 `$python CPG/paper4_results1.py`
-will run analyses on these data and produce Figures 2,3,4,5b and statistics.
+will run analyses on these data and produce Figures 2,4,5,6b and statistics.

 `$python CPG/paper4_results2.py`
-generates Figure 5a using the Unity interface.
+generates Figure 3 and Figure 5a using the Unity interface.
 Must be run from command line in the virtual environment.